michaelmong/nodejs-audit/README.md

   4. ``Exceljs.js``

       Working with excel by exceljs - Exceljs is very powerful to read each cell of Excel file.
 In the project, after I generated two Excel files from different MML configurations by ``Excel4node.js``, processing of comparison the parameters by reading one-by-one from two Excel files are done in this module.
 Finally ``Excel4node.js" would be called to generate report in Excel format file again.
+  5. ``iplist_overlap.js``
+      Working with excel by xlsx - Even Exceljs is perfect for reading Excel file, there is a limitation on the maximum rows on a sheet though.
+I'm not quite sure about this number, because the error describes it as 65536, while I have only 12000 rows only.
+However, xlsx doesn't provide _rowCount_ and _columnCount_ attributes.
+And xlsx doesn't provide addressing of cell in (row, col) format, e.g. cell(2, 3), but it locates cell by 'C2', cell('C2') for example.
+In this project, ip_overlap.js reads ``IPLIST.xlsx`` file and generate ``Out_IPLIST.xlsx`` with overlap information of each row.
+Of course, data in ``IPLIST.xlsx`` is simulated for demonstration due to the data privacy. excel4node library has been used to write the Excel file after overlap processing.

 ``README.md`` has been updated on 11 April, 2020